unnikked-ga/unnikked-ga/_posts/2015-01-25-how-to-simulate-elementary-cellular-automaton-on-logisim.md

 That consists the red cells around the blue one and eventually (in some applications) also the pink one.

-This model fascinated me for the property that simple rules can lead to complex behavior such the <a href="http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life" title="Conway's Game of Life Cellular Automaton" target="_blank">Conway's Game of Life</a> which was proved to be <a href="http://en.wikipedia.org/wiki/Turing_completeness" title="Turing Completeness on Wikipedia alt="_blank">Turing Complete</a>.
+This model fascinated me for the property that simple rules can lead to complex behavior such the <a href="http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life" title="Conway's Game of Life Cellular Automaton" target="_blank">Conway's Game of Life</a> which was proved to be <a href="http://en.wikipedia.org/wiki/Turing_completeness" title="Turing Completeness on Wikipedia" alt="_blank">Turing Complete</a>.

 In this blog post I'm going to describe how I simulated the most simple, but yet powerful, class of cellular automaton which is the <a href="http://en.wikipedia.org/wiki/Elementary_cellular_automaton" title="Elementary Cellular Automaton" target="_blank">elementary cellular automaton</a>.